saleguas/freshen-file-sorter/README.md

 pip install context_menu
 ```

 and run the following command to install to the context menu.
-This requires administrator permissions.

 ```python
 freshen -i